GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 stage poles (:doc:`grdspotter <supplements/spotter/grdspotter>` does the
-same using a bathymetry grid instead of seamount locations), :doc:`originator <supplements/spotter/originator>`, which associates seamounts with the most likely hotspot origins, and :doc:`rotconverter <supplements/spotter/rotconverter>` which does various operations involving finite rotations on a sphere.
+same using a bathymetry grid instead of seamount locations), :doc:`originator <supplements/spotter/originator>`, which associates seamounts with the most likely hotspot origins, :doc:`polespotter <supplements/spotter/polespotter>`, which determines likely stage pole locations from seafloor fabric, and :doc:`rotconverter <supplements/spotter/rotconverter>` which does various operations involving finite rotations on a sphere.
 The package is maintained by Paul Wessel.